stevenhernandez/stevenhernandez.github.io/StudyGuide.md

 ### Livelock
 1. threads not able to make progress but are not blocked
 2. threads keep changing states responding to each other

+### Starvation
+1. When thread of lower priority never acquires lock because threads of higher priority continue to get it

 ## Bit Manipulation
 1. 1 << 1 shift bit left (first operand is what to perform operation on 2nd is the number of places to shift